 Now we come to it…

-I’ve decided that MiketheGuide needs to take a back seat for the foreseeable future, and tomorrow the 3rd of August, I start a full time job, working for Shopify as a Support Advisor.
-I get to work from home, and I will be able to keep working in tourism on the side.
-I’m very excited to start this new job, and develop some new skills!
+I’ve decided that MiketheGuide needs to take a back seat for the foreseeable future, and tomorrow the 3rd of August, I start a full time job in a completely new industry.
+I get to work from home, and I’m very excited to start this new job, and develop some new skills!

 I LOVE what I do as a guide, and I’m privileged to have enjoyed this career for as long as I have.
 It’s only in the last couple of years that the business really hit its stride and felt like it was growing to something that could sustain us financially.
 I had grand visions of growing a team with an office and depot, and multiple vehicles running daily, all that good stuff.
-It turns out I’m really lucky that I didn’t have any employees or a commercial lease coming into 2020.
+It turns out I’m really lucky that I didn’t have any employees or a commercial property lease coming into 2020, as for now, I’m effectively out of business.
+For now I’m entertaining the thought of starting up tours again when Felix is older, perhaps when he’s reached school age.

 Please understand – none of this is making me sad.
 So much of what has happened is out of our control, I’ve chosen a new direction and I’ll march towards the future with confidence.
 I will miss getting to meet so many amazing people, and regularly travel to the most beautiful parts of the country, but there’s no saying I won’t go back to guiding in the future.
 I’ve made so many friends since guiding my first tour for Nomad Safaris in 2002.
 Whether we met at Nomad Safaris, Flat Earth Tours, Wellington Rover, Moatrek, MiketheGuide.com or Obsidian New Zealand, as guests or colleagues, I appreciate you all and I’m excited to continue with you on this adventure to see where we all end up!